hstarmans/hexastorm/readme.md

 Blinks a led at the IceZero boards.

 ### Spi loopback
+This doesn't work.
+Should probaly be removed.
 A SPI slave with loop back is created; MISO equals MOSI.
 Bytes sent from the Raspberry equal those received.

 ### Spi counter
 The max length a word the Raspberry Pi driver can sent is 8 bit.
 If you want to receive longer words, you will need to count.
-In this example, a word is sent and the count is replied.
+In this example, a word,  is sent and the count is replied.

 ### Spi mapping
 The Raspberry pi sends two words over SPI.
 The first word is the command word.
 The second word is the data write word.
 The data write word is not used.